MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/turn-on-or-off-entry-and-exit-announcements-for-meetings.md

 ms.custom:
 - Audio Conferencing
-description: 'Erfahren Sie, wie Sie Ein- und Ausstiegsankündigungen in einer Skype for Business Online-Besprechung mit dem Skype for Business Admin Center ein- und ausschalten können. ' ms.openlocfilehash: 6c0e54b149dc4b26e590e471876f33c49d8f07f3 ms.sourcegitcommit: 19f534bfafbc74dbc2d381672b0650a3733cb982 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 02/03/2020 ms.locfileid: "41680212"
+description: 'Erfahren Sie, wie Sie Ein- und Ausstiegsankündigungen in einer Skype for Business Online-Besprechung mit dem Skype for Business Admin Center ein- und ausschalten können. ' ms.openlocfilehash: 4ce040a329bbdc4095bbda1f964ede970021f80f ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 05/08/2020 ms.locfileid: "44163864"
 ---
 # <a name="turn-on-or-off-entry-and-exit-announcements-for-meetings-in-skype-for-business-online"></a>Ein- und Ausschalten von Ein- und Ausstiegsankündigungen für Besprechungen in Skype for Business Online

 > [!Note]
 > Informationen zu Ein- und Ausstiegsankündigungen in Microsoft Teams finden Sie unter [Ein- und Ausstiegsankündigungen für Besprechungen in Microsoft Teams](/MicrosoftTeams/turn-on-or-off-entry-and-exit-announcements-for-meetings-in-teams).

-When you are setting up Audio Conferencing in Office 365, you will get an audio conferencing bridge.
-A conferencing bridge can contain one or more phone numbers that people will use to call in to a Skype for Business meeting.
+Wenn Sie Audio-Conferencing in Microsoft 365 oder Office 365 einrichten, erhalten Sie eine Audiokonferenz-Brücke.
+Eine Konferenzbrücke kann eine oder mehrere Telefonnummern enthalten, die von Personen zum Anrufen in eine Skype for Business-Besprechung verwendet werden.

 The conferencing bridge answers a call for a user who is dialing in to a meeting using a phone.
 The conferencing bridge answers the caller with voice prompts from a conferencing auto attendant, and then, depending on your settings, can play notifications, ask callers to record their name, and set up the PIN security.
 A PIN is given to a Skype for Business meeting organizer, and it allows them to start a meeting if they can't start the meeting using the Skype for Business app.
 You can, however, set it so that a PIN isn't required to start a meeting.